David Grant (cricketer): Domestic career (2016–present)

 In September 2016 Grant represented the National Performance Squad team in the Quadrangular Tournament, with Australia A, India A and South Africa A being the other three teams.
-During the tournament he made his List A cricket debut against South Africa A and was a standout performer with bowling figures of four wickets for 31 runs to help the National Performance Squad to a 17-run victory, bowling out South Africa A for 226.
+During the tournament, he made his List A cricket debut against South Africa A and was a standout performer with bowling figures of four wickets for 31 runs to help the National Performance Squad to a 17-run victory, bowling out South Africa A for 226.

 Grant was given a rookie contract with South Australia's state cricket team for the 2016–17 season and, because he was not selected to play for South Australia in the 2016–17 Matador BBQs One-Day Cup, he was part of the Cricket Australia XI squad for the tournament instead, along with a number of people he'd played and trained with in the National Performance Squad.
-Later in the season he was also given an opportunity to make his first-class cricket debut when he was named in South Australia's 12-man squad for two consecutive matches in the 2016–17 Sheffield Shield season.
+Later in the season, he was also given an opportunity to make his first-class cricket debut when he was named in South Australia's 12-man squad for two consecutive matches in the 2016–17 Sheffield Shield season.
 His debut came against New South Wales on 5 December 2017.
 He took two wickets for 55 runs in his first bowling innings.
-In March Grant suffered a foot stress fracture, meaning he couldn't play for South Australia for the rest of the season, but he was still upgraded from his rookie contract to a full contract with South Australia for the next season.
+In March, Grant suffered a foot stress fracture, meaning he couldn't play for South Australia for the rest of the season, but he was still upgraded from his rookie contract to a full contract with South Australia for the next season.

 Player profile

 Grant is a tall pace bowler.
-As he has based his playing style on Glenn McGrath, Grant does not focus on bowling very quickly.
-He is a seam bowler who works on getting the ball in the right place and only bowls at speeds of around 125 km/h, though SACA high-performance manager Tim Nielsen has said he is capable of getting into the 130's.
-Nielsen has also said that he is similar to fellow Redbacks bowler Chadd Sayers, but as he is taller and potentially faster he could become more like Australian Test bowler Josh Hazlewood with time.
+As he has based his playing style on McGrath, Grant does not focus on bowling very quickly.
+He is a seam bowler who works on getting the ball in the right place and only bowls at speeds of around 125 km/h, though South Australian Cricket Association high-performance manager Tim Nielsen has said he is capable of getting into the 130's.
+Nielsen has also said that he is similar to fellow Redbacks bowler Chadd Sayers, but as he is taller and potentially faster, he could become more like Australian Test bowler Josh Hazlewood with time.
 His experience on pitches around the world from a young age have given him more experience in different conditions and helped his development.